 If you’re worried about the names in your story, I’d recommend using generic placeholders until something you like better comes to mind.
 (Your dissatisfaction will force you to come up with a better name if you have to write John Smith or Super-Lad hundreds of times).

 1.1.
-Copyright considerations.
-If the issue is just that your character has the same name as a fairly obscure Marvel or DC hero, this is probably not a huge problem.
-Your eventual publisher might ask you to change the name, but that’s such an easy change that it would probably not scare away publishers.
+Copyright considerations, particularly related to names.
+If the issue is just that your character has the same name as a fairly obscure Marvel or DC hero, that is probably not a huge problem (especially if you’re submitting a novel manuscript rather than a comic book).
+Your eventual publisher might ask you to change the name, but that’s such an easy change that it would not scare away publishers from an otherwise publishable manuscript.
 However, publishers might pass if the copyright issues are more integral to the plot and cannot be changed as easily, particularly if the concept is very similar to a well-known character.
 The easier it would be to change, the less likely it is to scare publishers.
-(Alternately, you’re legally fine if you’re covered by “fair use”).

 2. Superpower selection.
 If you stay away from superpowers that make it too hard to challenge the characters, pretty much everything else can work.
 The story will be a bit easier to write if the superpowers are versatile and it’ll be a bit easier to read if the powers require little explanation.
 Besides that, I don’t think superpower selection matters very much.
 It probably won’t make the difference between a story that’s worth reading and one that isn’t.